Introducing eggplant varieties, characteristics, recipes, and more: a versatile vegetable that can be used in any dish!

 • Tomatoes...
 200g

-• Basil or parsley... appropriate
+• Basil or parsley... as needed

 • Fried oil